 Fifty-seven percent of B2B executives stated that ecommerce integration was another top technology need.
 They defined ecommerce integration as integrating backend technology for managing operations like inventory and customer orders with their ecommerce platform.

 B2B site examples used earlier in this article have used integrator agencies like Americaneagle and Jasper to solve for complex ERP and back-office needs.

 Folding Chairs and Tables sells — you guessed it — chairs and tables to B2B businesses.
 In the fall of 2016, when BigCommerce launched the ability for brands to push items over to Amazon, the team decided to give it a try.

 The company bundled a popular set together and pushed just that one item over to Amazon.
 Within hours, they were selling by the hundreds, and within days, they had to pull the listing down and focus on restocking.

 That’s multi-channel efficiency.

 As more and more B2B companies cross the digital threshold, the need for fast and efficient fulfillment processes has become increasingly urgent.
-In a post-Amazon world, millennials are driving this demand.
-They expect B2B companies to provide fast shipping options on par with those of B2C merchants.
+In a post-Amazon world, millennials are driving this demand with 73% of them involved in the B2B buying process today.

 Customer expectations are growing, and this is another way B2Bs can appeal to the buyer.
 B2Bs can streamline fulfillment processes by using order management software.
 This type of software can help a B2B manage orders across different sales platforms, centralize information, and reduce supply chain complexity.